When Avatars Have Personality: Effects on Engagement and Communication in Immersive Medical Training: Methods

 \subsubsection{Measures}

 We employed a mixed-method approach combining self-report questionnaires and interaction logging in different steps of the experiment:

-\begin{itemize} \item \textbf{Pre-interaction:} Before the experiment start, a Simulator Sickness Questionnaire (SSQ) \cite{kennedy1993simulator} and a baseline familiarity with AI and VR questionary was applied to each participant. \item \textbf{Mid-interaction:} After each clinical scenario interaction, a questionary was applied to evaluate the dialogue quality, coherence, realism, and perceived personality traits for that patient, totalizing two mid-interaction questionaries per participant. \item \textbf{Post-interaction:} After the participant interact with both patients, we applied the a SSQ reassessment, User Engagement Scale (UES-SF) \cite{o2018practical}, NASA-TLX workload assessment \cite{hoonakker2011measuring}, VR presence and realism ratings, and a comparative evaluation between the two patients. \end{itemize}
+\begin{itemize} \item \textbf{Pre-interaction:} Before the experiment start, the Simulator Sickness Questionnaire (SSQ) \cite{kennedy1993simulator} and a baseline familiarity with AI and VR questionnaire was applied to each participant. \item \textbf{Mid-interaction:} After each clinical scenario interaction, a questionnaire was applied to evaluate the dialogue quality, coherence, realism, and perceived personality traits for that patient, resulting in two mid-interaction questionnaires per participant. \item \textbf{Post-interaction:} After the participant interacted with both patients, we applied an SSQ reassessment, User Engagement Scale (UES-SF) \cite{o2018practical}, NASA-TLX workload assessment \cite{hoonakker2011measuring}, VR presence and realism ratings, and a comparative evaluation between the two patients. \end{itemize}

 The use of these validated scales and targeted questionnaires at distinct stages of the experiment provides a multi-faceted evaluation of the physicians' subjective experience.
 This self-report data enables a systematic analysis of key factors, including the perceived realism and personality of each virtual patient, and the reported influence of these traits on clinical interaction strategies.
 This comprehensive approach provides a rich dataset for a robust evaluation of our initial hypotheses.